ashutoshkarale46/100_Core_Java_Questions/README.md

-# 100 Core Java Questions - Conditional Statements
+# ✅100 Core Java Questions🔥🚀

-This repository contains solutions to core Java practice questions related to conditional statements.
+This repository contains solutions to core Java practice questions.
 Below is the list of problems covered along with their respective solution files.

 ---